 do not take ANT 252 (Cultural Anthropology), because we have

 a special, required section of that for you in your second year.
 Because you'll need courses in 3 different social sciences, you might look for something other than Anthropology (ANT).

-Many of you know what your CHASS major is going
+Many of you know what your second major is going

-If you don't already know what humanities or social science major you
+If you don't already know what second degree you

 want, don't worry!
 Take some intro courses, explore, talk to